-In this post, we will see how we can improve the accuracy of the Mouse and use move the Mouse pointer using Keyboard, one pixel at a time in Windows 10/8.1/7.
-There may have been times where you may have ever struggled to move your mouse cursor exactly by one pixel while you were selecting a rectangular region of a picture, or when you were drawing a precisely horizontal or vertical line in a drawing tool.
+In this post, we will see how we can improve the accuracy of the Mouse and use move the Mouse pointer using Keyboard, one pixel at a time in Windows 11/10/8.1/7.
+There may have been times when you may have ever struggled to move your mouse cursor exactly by one pixel while you were selecting a rectangular region of a picture, or when you were drawing a precisely horizontal or vertical line in a drawing tool.
 In such scenarios, it becomes imperative to control the accuracy of the mouse.

 Move Mouse one pixel at a time

 To move the mouse one pixel at a time, open Control Panel > Ease of Access > Make the mouse easier to use.